yangye03/hello-world/README.md

 # Version Control (Lab6)
-This is the repository made for Lab6 - version control This is the homework for lab6 hello
+This is the repository made for Lab6 - version control

+The program will prompt the user to enter his/her height in inches and then convert it into centimeters.
+This program is used for height unit conversion.